kevmu/hybridization_analysis/README.md

 # Make usearch permissions all read and execute.
 chmod a+rx usearch

-# Add the path to usearch to your .bashrc or .bash_profile
+# Add the path to usearch to your ~/.bashrc file.
-export PATH=$HOME/hybridization_analysis/software:$PATH
+export PATH="$HOME/hybridization_analysis/software:$PATH"

 # Get the source of your .bashrc or .bash_profile
 source ~/.bashrc